 2.200 Flashing ― A fault in the paint film in which patches glossier than the general finish develops especially at joints or laps in the coating.

-2.201 Flat ( Matt ) ― The description of a coated surface film which scatters or absorbs the light falling on it, so as to be substantially free from gloss or sheen ( see also gloss ).
+2.201 Flat ( Matt ) ― The description of a coated surface film which scatters or absorbs the light falling on it, so as to be substantially free from gloss or sheen ( see gloss ).

 2.202 Flat Oil Paint ― An oil paint which possesses a high pigment binder ratio such that the film dries with little or no gloss.
 Such paints may have relatively poor flow, in which case the production of a smooth surface depends largely on the skill of application.